omerbenamram/pyevtx-rs/README.md

 Available on PyPi - https://pypi.org/project/evtx/.

-To install from PyPi - `pip install evtx --no-binary` This installs the library from sources, so having `setuptools-rust` and a recent nightly compiler is needed.
+To install from PyPi - `pip install evtx`

-### Wheels

-Currently `PyO3-pack` produces broken wheels - i'll need to find a solution for this
+Wheels are built using `PyO3-pack`

-Wheels are planned for:
+Wheels are currently built for:
 - macOS (python 3.7)
 - `manylinux1` (python3.5, python3.6, python3.7)

+Windows wheels and additional macOS python3 wheels are planned.

+Windows users can still install the library from sources with a working recent nightly rust compiler and `setuptools-rust`.

 ## Usage